-To put this to the test I looked at four currency pairs USD/JPY, EUR/USD, GBP/USD, and USD/CAD over the past ten years.
-The breaking candle method objectively performs slightly worse than no check at all.
+To put this to the test we can look historically at four currency pairs USD/JPY, EUR/USD, GBP/USD, and USD/CAD over the past ten years.
+This shows the breaking candle method objectively performs slightly worse than no check at all.

 If you’re a skilled candle trader this method can work.
-Otherwise I’d recommend using the moving average line as a more reliable guide.
+Otherwise the moving average line may be a more reliable guide.

 Using the moving average

-In my experience using the moving average line can be a more reliable guide of “bullishness”.
-To confirm this I did the same test as described above but used the direction of the moving average line as a trigger.
-This led to a success rate of 52.6% against 51.2% for the candle method.
+To confirm this we can do the same test as described above but with the direction of the moving average line as a trigger.
+Using this method led to a success rate of 52.6% against 51.2% for the candle method.

 Using constraints like the trend will obviously create fewer trade entries.
-However they will generally be better quality and more likely to pay off as profitable trades.
+However they should be better quality and more likely to pay off as profitable trades.
 This will give a higher expectancy over the long term.

-For manual trading you can easily check the orientation of the moving average line.
-Objectively, you can also use a simple slope calculation as I did above.
+For manual trading it is possible to check the orientation of the moving average line with a simple slope calculation.